datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 Now that you've seen how to measure the linear relationship between variables (linear regression) and how to determine if the mean of a dataset differs from expectation (t-test), it's important to know that you can ask lots of different questions using extensions of linear regression.

-These have been nicely summarized by  Jonas Kristoffer Lindeløv in is blog post [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear).
+These have been nicely summarized by  Jonas Kristoffer Lindelov in is blog post [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear).
 We've included the table summarizing his post here, but we recommend you check it out and the examples included within it carefully!

 {format: png}
 ![Common statistical tests are linear models](https://docs.google.com/presentation/d/1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc/export/png?id=1wxCLy3ZQWCc28PsENi83qgKESkH-44nc0tuISMRlRvc&pageid=g5d2253b705_2_105)